-Powered by machine learning, the new AI Quick Mask tool can create high-quality masks with just a few strokes as guidance.
+The Original Quick Mask tool (formerly known as the AI Quick Mask tool in previous versions of ON1 HDR) can create high-quality masks with just a few strokes as guidance.
 To use it, just mark areas you want to keep in green and areas you want to drop in red.
-Then using its artificial intelligence it analyses the color, tone and texture of the marked regions to learn what you want to make out and then automatically finds the edges and creates the mask for you.
-Use it with layers to replace skies or with filters to selectively apply them quickly.
+When you click Apply, the Original Quick Mask tool analyses the color, tone and texture of the marked regions to learn what you want to make out and then automatically finds the edges and creates the mask for you.